 ...with a rather ugly box.
 One spring day, years ago, my roommate and I needed a receptacle for our recycling.
 We were conscientious citizens, though poor ones at the time.
 Thus we, meaning me, would have to make one.

 I had never actually built anything before.
 However, after a successful trip to the local hardware store, I learned how to cut up rough pine planks with a handsaw, hand-drill holes, and hand-drive screws.
 The result was an actual functioning box with a hinged lid!
-Not pretty, but it worked – it ghostwriter masterarbeit kosten was the most gratifying project I had ever undertaken.
+Not pretty, but functional - it was the most gratifying thing I had ever done.

-My designs today are the result of twenty years of learning from many talented and inspiring people – of all ages, from all over the world - coupled with a deep-seated ethic of caring for our planet.
+My designs today are the result of twenty some years of learning from many talented and inspiring people - from 17 to 75, from all over the world - coupled with a deep-seated ethic of caring for our planet.

 To your good taste.